CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/kubernetes.md

 ### 5. Update codetogether.yaml with SSO Configuration (Optional)

-If you’d like to set up SSO integration, see [Single Sign-On (SSO) Support](sso.md) for configuration steps and additional variables that must be configured in the secret section of your YAML file.
+If you'd like to set up SSO integration, see [Single Sign-On (SSO) Support](/on-premises/sso/sso.md) for configuration steps and additional variables that must be configured in the secret section of your YAML file.

 ### 6. Update codetogether.yaml with SSL Configuration